Neurophotonic/reflectophore/README.md

 line 5  | data_load = dir('#1 sample.asc');
 ```

-4. If you run the script, one `data.mat` file will be created in workspace with output:
+4. If you run the script, one `data.mat` file will be created in workspace.
+In command window following output and spatial intensity heat map will be printed.
 ```
+Command winodw
 output  | l = 1 # No. of files
 ```